VOICE FOR THE SILENT FATHERS:

 - “Voice for the Silent Fathers” is a great read!
 It keeps you engaged from beginning to end.
 You experience every emotion in this book.
 I would have to say that the author is brave and brilliant! ~S. Seay

 - Thank you for the opportunity to express my thoughts about Eddies’ book “Voice for the silent fathers”.
-These delicate father son issues, so implicitly captured in his writings, are relevant to a broad spectrum of societal issues beyond the “no son of mine” father of a gay man experience.
-In fact, the book gets to the real substance of human conflict which is our inability to accept and appreciate difference.
+These delicate father-son issues, so implicitly captured in his writings, are relevant to a broad spectrum of societal issues beyond the “no son of mine” father of a gay man experience.
+In fact, the book gets to the real substance of human conflict which is our inability to accept and appreciate differences.
 The key word here is appreciation.
 The book offers an opportunity to consider acceptance in a way that extends grace, honor, support and recognition.
 When we are ungrateful, we are critical, blaming, and we use forms of rejection.
 Eddies’ experience of coming to the acceptance of his son provides hope for healing; a more practical response to conflict that allows dignity, respect and honor which overcomes criticism, blame, bigotry, and ultimately rejection.
-God bless you Eddie, and thank you for this healing message. ~G. Holmes
+God bless you Eddie and thank you for this healing message. ~G. Holmes

 - “Wow, your voice is one that is rarely heard in this discussion and I for one am deeply appreciative for the insights you offered.
 My own father disowned me briefly as a teenager for being gay and like you was a man immersed in a macho world.
 Although he and I were never very close as he became ill and suffered the demise of cancer I was able to be there for him in a way that my other siblings couldn’t and I was able to, in the end, have a closeness with him that made all the distance between us for all those years irrelevant.
 Thanks for doing this.” ~T. Lynch